01.29.2026

 September 23 was the deadliest day of violence in Lebanon since 2006, with nearly 500 people killed, including women, children, and humanitarian workers.

-On September 29,2024, the Israeli military initiated a ground offensive into southern Lebanon, supported by continuous naval and air strikes.
-The operation marked a significant escalation in hostilities between Israeli forces and armed groups in the region and is likely to cause further displacement and an intensification of humanitarian needs.
+On September 29, 2024, the Israeli military initiated a ground offensive into southern Lebanon, supported by continuous naval and air strikes.
+The operation marked a significant escalation in hostilities between Israeli forces and armed groups in the region and caused further displacement and an intensification of humanitarian needs.
+Around 800 shelters — primarily public schools — were designated by the Lebanese government to receive IDPs in the Beirut and Mount Lebanon governorates.

 Project HOPE staff in Lebanon prepare 1,700 hygiene kits and other essential dignity and non-food items for distribution to internally displaced people (IDPs) in 10 schools across the Mount Lebanon area.
 Photo by Project HOPE staff, 2024.